 Truth: Trimming our own eyebrows is probably one of our greatest fears in life.
 Yes, even as beauty editors, we've inflicted one too many brow-related misdemeanors over the years to even consider doing it on our own—well, until now, that is.
 Turns out, with the help of some expert A-list guidance, trimming our eyebrows is actually way easier than we ever thought possible.
 (Add it to the list of grooming-related tasks we've just been over-thinking all these years.)

-First things first, Baker tells us that in order to assess which brow hairs need to be trimmed in the first place, you have to begin the eyebrow-trimming process by taking a clean mascara wand or a double-ended brow too like this one and brush all your hairs in an upward motion—tails included.
+First things first, Baker tells us that in order to assess which brow hairs need to be trimmed in the first place, you have to begin the eyebrow-trimming process by taking a clean mascara wand or a double-ended brow tool and brush all your hairs in an upward motion—tails included.

 Next, Baker advises, take your brow scissors (she recommends a pair that is slightly slanted which provides a superior angle) and trim the long hairs that stick out above the top of your brow's hairline.